 Ha Ha Hairies is about seeing the funny side of things, and having a positive attitude to life.
 It shows us that being lazy, jealous, mean or greedy doesn’t get you anywhere and it certainly will never make you happy.

 The live action is shot at Enfys Studios, Cardiff with animation and visual effects produced by Red Wire Media.

 Ha Ha Hairies has been produced with investment from Finance Wales and support from the Welsh Assembly Government.

-Series Producers – Mellie Buse and Jan Page
+Creators and Series Producers – Mellie Buse and Jan Page